-Anal sex can be very pleasurable for people of all sexes and genders, but for many, it is uncomfortable.
+Anal sex can be pleasurable for people of all sexes and genders, but, for many, it may hurt or feel uncomfortable.
 With a gentle approach, open communication, and mutual consent, it is possible for people to have anal sex without pain.

 In this article, we discuss how to prepare for anal sex and lessen pain during it.
 We also provide general tips for safer sex.

 For most people, anal sex can be painful, especially when it is their first time or is with a partner who is not gentle.
 In a survey of 412 people by the San Francisco Aids Foundation, 96% of participants reported having, or having had, anal sex.
 Of those participants:

 - 86% said that they had experienced pain at least once, while 9% had never experienced pain

 - 36% said that they had enjoyed pain during anal sex

 - 64% of people who had anally penetrated a partner said that their partner had asked them to stop because of the pain